speckly/SchoolManagement/README.md

 # About
-This README is written solely by Ritchie Yapp
+This README is written by Andrew Higgins

-SchoolManagement is a program developed by 4 first-year Computing students for teachers to create and access student information in a database, and for students to access programming FAQ.
+SchoolManagement is a program developed by 4 first-year GCE Ordinary Level Computing students for teachers to create and access student information in a database, and for students to access programming FAQ.
 This program utilizes a UTF-8 text file to create student information, accessing a student's information while being able to amend or delete it.
 Access to the database requires a passcode, to prevent unauthorized access.
 The text file is also encrypted using 3 methods.
-(String indexing, Base64, Caesar's cipher or ASCII shifting) The text file is decrypted into plain text while an authorized user is using the database A student FAQ is included to answer student FAQs on Python (does not require any authentication)
+(String indexing, Base64 encoding, Caesar's cipher or ASCII shifting) The text file is decrypted into plain text while an authorized user is using the database A student FAQ is included to answer student FAQs on Python (does not require any authentication)

-# Security, data encryption - by Ritchie Yapp (me)
+# Security, data encryption - by Andrew Higgins (me)
 A security passcode is required to be set should the program be used for the first time (case when file does not exist) A security question is also required to be set during this initialization which is needed to be answered in the event the authenticated user forgets their password